 Figure 20.
-LTC1967 Equivalent Analog Input Circuit

-This is a much higher accuracy than the LTC1967 conversion limits, and far better than the accuracy computed via the simplistic resistive divider model:
+LTC1968 Equivalent Analog Input Circuit LINEAR This allows each sample to settle to within 46ppm and it is these samples that are used to compute the RMS value.
+This is a much higher accuracy than the LTC1968 conversion limits, and far better than the accuracy computed via the simplistic resistive divider model:

 This resistive divider calculation does give the correct model of what voltage is seen at the input terminals by a parallel load averaged over a several clock cycles, which is what a large shunt capacitor will do-average the current spikes over several clock cycles.

-When high source impedances are used, care must be taken to minimize shunt capacitance at the LTC1967 input so as not to increase the settling time.
+When high source impedances are used, care must be taken to minimize shunt capacitance at the LTC1968 input so as not to increase the settling time.
 Shunt capacitance of just 0.8pF will double the input settling time constant and the error in the above example grows from 46ppm to 0.67% (6700ppm).
 As a consequence, it is important to not try to filter the input with large input capacitances unless driven by a low impedance.
-Keep time constant $\ll 500$ ns.

-When the LTC1967 is driven by op amp outputs, whose low DC impedance can be compromised by sharp capacitive load switching, a small series resistor may be added.
+Keep time constant "125ns.
+When the LTC1968 is driven by op amp outputs, whose low DC impedance can be compromised by sharp capacitive load switching, a small series resistor may be added.
 A 1k resistor will easily settle with the 0.8pF input sampling capacitor to within 1ppm.
 These are important points to consider both during design and debug.
 During lab debug, and even production testing, a high value series resistor to any test point is advisable.

-Output Impedance

-The LTC1967 output impedance during operation is similarly due to a switched capacitor action.
-In this case, 20pF of on-chip capacitance operating at 500kHz translates into $100k\Omega$ .
-The closed-loop RMS-to-DC calculation cuts that in half to the nominal $50k\Omega$ specified.
+Output Impedance The LTC1968 output impedance during operation is similarly due to a switched capacitor action.
+In this case, 20pF of on-chip capacitance operating at 2MHz translates into $25k\Omega$.
+The closed-loop RMS-to-DC calculation cuts that in half to the nominal $12.5k\Omega$ specified.
 In order to create a DC result, a large averaging capacitor is required.
 Capacitive loading and time constants are not an issue on the output.

-However, resistive loading is an issue and the $10M\Omega$ impedance of a DMM or $10\times$ scope probe will drag the output down by -0.5% typ.

-During shutdown, the switching action is halted and a fixed 50k resistor shunts $V{OUT}$ to OUT RTN so that $C{AVE}$ is discharged.

-Interfacing with an ADC

-The LTC1967 output impedance and the RMS averaging ripple need to be considered when using an analog-to-digital converter (ADC) to digitize the LTC1967 RMS result.

-The simplest configuration is to connect the LTC1967 directly to the input of a type 7106/7136 ADC as shown in Figure 21a.
+However, resistive loading is an issue and the $10M\Omega$ impedance of a DMM or $10 \times$ scope probe will drag the output down by -0.125% typ.
+During shutdown, the switching action is halted and a fixed 12.5k resistor shunts V{OUT} to OUT RTN so that C{AVE} is discharged.
+Interfacing with an ADC The LTC1968 output impedance and the RMS averaging ripple need to be considered when using an analog-to-digital converter (ADC) to digitize the LTC1968 RMS result.
+The simplest configuration is to connect the LTC1968 directly to the input of a type 7106/7136 ADC as shown in Figure 21a.
 These devices are designed specifically for DVM/DPM use and include display drivers for a 3 1/2 digit LCD segmented display.
 Using a dual-slope conversion, the input is sampled over a long integration window, which results in rejection of line frequency ripple when integration time is an integer number of line cycles.
 Finally, these parts have an input impedance in the $G\Omega$ range, with specified input leakage of 10pA to 20pA.
-Such a leakage, combined with the LTC1967 output impedance, results in just $1\mu V$ to $2\mu V$ of additional output offset voltage.
+Such a leakage, combined with the LTC1968 output impedance, results in less than $1\mu V$ of additional output offset voltage.
 Another type of ADC that has inherent rejection of RMS averaging ripple is an oversampling $\Delta\Sigma$ ADC such as the LTC2420.
-Its input impedance is $6.5 M\Omega$ , but only when it is sampling.
-Since this occurs only half the time at most, if it directly loads the LTC1967, a gain error of -0.32% to -0.43% results.
-In fact, the LTC2420 DC input current is not zero at 0V, but rather at one half its reference, so both an output offset and a gain error will result.
-These errors will vary from part to part, but with a specific LTC1967 and LTC2420 combination, the errors will be fixed, varying less than ±0.05% over temperature.
-So a system that has digital calibration can be quite accurate despite the nominal gain and offset error.
-With 20 bits of resolution, this part is more accurate than the LTC1967, but the extra resolution is helpful because it reduces nonlinearity at the LSB transitions as a digital gain correction is made.
-Furthermore, its small size and ease of use make it attractive.
+Its input impedance is $6.5 M\Omega$, but only when it is sampling.
+Since this occurs only half the time at most, if it directly loads the LTC1968, a gain error of -0.08% to -0.11% results.
+In fact, the LTC2420 DC input current is